Honours

 In third and fourth year, you will take a range of courses in both language and literature.
 You will take 12 credits in language, including the Structure of Modern English (ENGL 330 or 331), plus a range of courses on the history of English, English structure and usage, discourse, rhetoric, and meaning.
 You also need 12 credits from our Literature course groups in historical and contemporary areas, plus theory, media studies, or genre.

-You will also take 4 seminars working in small courses with specialist instructors working on texts from their particular fields and covering topics of significant contemporary interest.
+You will also take 3 seminars (3 sections of ENGL 491 or ENGL 489) working in small courses with specialist instructors working on texts from their particular fields and covering topics of significant contemporary interest.
 Among these seminars you must take at least one version of ENGL 489, the Language Seminar.
 You may also apply to take a graduate seminar in language, with the permission of the language coordinator and the course instructor.
 You will also write a graduating essay, working closely with a faculty supervisor on a topic of your choosing.
 To graduate with an English major, students must complete 48 upper-level credits from ENGL 304 and above.

 A. Medieval and Renaissance literatures: ENGL 343 to ENGL 350